afpineda/observable-properties-python/README.md

     print(f"{instance.__class__.__name__}.{property_name} changes from {old_value} to {new_value}")
 ```

-To start observing a property, call `subscribe()` passing the instance and property name to observe:
+To start observing a property, call `subscribe()` passing the instance and property name to observe along with the callback function:

 ```python
 from observable_properties import subscribe